 Please be realistic with regards to your expectations, a typical full 36 week School year (three Swim Courses a year) is only 18 hours of swimming practice!
 Please never compare your swimmers ability or progress to other swimmers, all children are individuals with very different needs and will learn at their own pace.

 Certificates and Badges are awarded to keep our Swimmers motivated at the end of each full Course.
 If your Swimmer does not achieve their next Stage during a Course, it does not mean that they have not progressed, it just means that they have not completed all of the outcomes to Swim England Standards.
 Every Stage award is assessed on overall swim ability for that Stage and on the main outcomes required to achieve it, which are highlighted below (full outcome list on links below):

-The main elements to achieve each stage are shown below:
+The main elements to achieve each stage are shown below (full list required shown on link below):

 Stage 1 – Confident in the water, comfortable with water in face, push and glide on front and back.
-Move in the water independently.
+Move in the water independently for at least 10m with aids.

 Stage 2 – Travel for 5m using a recognised leg action on front and back without aid, push and glide on front and back, face in & blow bubbles to a minimum of three times rhythmically with nose and mouth submerged whilst swimming, jump in from poolside to 1m.

-Stage 3 – Swim 10m with no arm aids with face in and breathing to side.
+Stage 3 – Swim 10m with no arm aids with face in and breathing to side consistently.
 Fully submerge to pick up an object, push and glide front and back with arms extended and log roll onto back.
 Exit the water without using steps/ladder.

 Stage 4 – Swim Front Crawl and Back Stroke including correct breathing techniques, Kick 10m Breaststroke and 10m Butterfly, sculling action for 10m, competent in floating ability.